amritpandey23/Vidura/README.md

-# Vidura - Your personal work tracker
+# Vidura - Personal Work Tracker

-Vidura is my personal work tracker that helps me track your daily professional and personal tasks.
-It is a hobby project of mine and is available for anyone to use in development environment.
-Some features of this app are:
+Vidura is my personal work tracker designed to help me manage my daily professional and personal tasks.
+It's a hobby project that's available for use in a development environment.
+Key features include:

-- Tasks: Create new tasks and revisit history.
+- **Tasks**: Create new tasks and revisit task history.
-- Logs: Add daily activity logs.
+- **Logs**: Add daily activity logs.
-- Customization options.

-Currently all these features are manual, however it is still in the beginning phase and I plan to automate the heck out of this thing.
-For example, I want the daily log to be filled based on the tasks that have been worked on.
-I also want to add gen ai based insight generation for my historical data.
+- **Customization**: Various customization options available.

-## Setting development environment
+## Setting Up the Development Environment

-As this is a web app and only runs locally, you'll have to perform setup manually.
+Vidura is a web app that runs locally, so you'll need to set it up manually.

-### What you'll need?
+### Requirements

 - Python 3.11
-- Pip 24 or latest
+- Pip 24 or later
 - Virtual environment

-### Setup
+### Setup Instructions

-1. Clone the repo.
+1. Clone the repository.
-2. Create virtual environment inside the repo: `python -m venv .venv`.
+2. Create a virtual environment inside the repository: `python -m venv .venv`.
-3. Activate environment: `. .venv/Scripts/activate`, if you are on mac then: `. .venv/bin/activate`.
+3. Activate the virtual environment:
+   - On Windows: `. .venv/Scripts/activate`
+   - On macOS/Linux: `. .venv/bin/activate`
-4. Install dependencies: `pip install -r requirements.txt`.
+4. Install the dependencies: `pip install -r requirements.txt`.
-5. Launch: `python start.py`.
+5. Launch the application: `python start.py`.

+## Customization

-## Database location
+### Database File

-By default database is stored in the user directory with the name `site.db`.
-You can also navigate to `/settings` route to find the exact directory path in settings section.
+By default, the database is stored in the user directory under the name `site.db`.
+You can also navigate to the `/settings` route to find the exact directory path in the settings section.

+### Important Dates

+Important dates can be added in a JSON file, which can be edited via the `/settings` route.

+### Notes

+To add notes, such as important links or other information on home page, use the JSON field in the `/settings` route.
+An example format is provided.